 - 50 hours of cloud storage

-- download audio of the full live stream
+- Download audio of the full live stream

-- stream on full HD quality
+- Stream on full HD quality

-- add multiple cameras
+- Add multiple cameras

-- save the first 10 hours to the streaming and download the audio or the video file.
+- Save the first 10 hours to the streaming and download the audio or the video file.

-- Premium themes with scenes and sources
+- Premium themes and overlays

-- Custom tip page to fit your brand
+- Custom tip page

-Which one is better?
+Which one is better